 * You will also join our free weekly mailing list of useful business articles & tips.
 You are free to unsubscribe at any time.

 Business Testimonials – Why It Matters

 Recent psychology studies show then when people are uncertain, they look to others for clues for what to do.
 Social proof is an exceptionally powerful way to influence behaviour.

 Read more about the science behind social proof here https://blog.kissmetrics.com/social-proof-factors-2/ and here https://blog.bufferapp.com/the-ultimate-guide-to-social-proof.

 In a nutshell, people look for social validation that their action is “right.”
-People believe what other people say about a product or service far more than when a business owner speaks about it themselves.
+People believe what other people say about a person, product or service far more than when the person speaks about it themselves.
 If the person making comment about a product or service is just like them, it is even more believable.

 Why Don’t Businesses Gather Testimonials from Clients?

 Businesses don’t ask for testimonials for the same reason that people don’t like performance reviews or ask for feedback.
 They are afraid of what they may hear.

 If a business owner is too busy to ask, or they don’t know how, or they forget to ask, then they don’t have to face the possibility that sometimes they had an off day and had a less than happy client.

 However, what actually happens when they ask for testimonials or feedback is that overwhelmingly the results are positive.
 Yes, there will be the odd one or two testimonials that highlight areas to improve, but generally the business is given positive feedback.